(Pictured above: Fr. Michael Holleran of the Archdiocese of New York)

 As for Sr. Gramick, after the Notification, she became even more strident stating that: “I choose not to collaborate in my own oppression by restricting a basic human right.”
 In 2000, her religious congregation, the School Sisters of Notre Dame, told her to cease speaking publicly on the topic of homosexuality.
 Sr. Jeannine rejected the request, and then transferred to the Sisters of Loretto, who support her ministry.
 Since, she continues to write, lecture, and campaign for full inclusion of sexually active homosexuals into the Church, in 2011, she stated: “But because I know church history, I know change takes centuries.
 We are planting seeds for change at the upper level of leadership.”
 She continued: “When we started this work, only 20 percent of Catholics believed in equal rights for gays and lesbians.
 Now it’s over 73 percent…The church is moving.”
 In a 2011 op-ed for “The Washington Post,” she repeated much the same rhetoric she and Nugent first expounded years before:

-“Many Catholics have reflected on the scientific evidence that homosexuality is a natural variant in human sexuality, and understand that lesbian and gay love is as natural as heterosexual love.
-In forming our consciences, Catholics also consult scripture and our theological tradition.
-Here, again, there is little firm reason to oppose marriage equality.”
+consult scripture and our theological tradition.
+Here, again, there is little firm reason to oppose marriage equality.”“Many Catholics have reflected on the scientific evidence that homosexuality is a natural variant in human sexuality, and understand that lesbian and gay love is as natural as heterosexual love.
+In forming our consciences, Catholics also

-Inexplicably, she still gets invited to speak on the same issue the Vatican implicitly barred her from: in 2013, she debated Bishop Thomas Paprocki at an event “Two Catholic Views on Marriage,” sponsored by the Jesuit Alumni of Arizona; the debate did not take place on Church property; earlier that same year, Gramick took part in an inter-faith pro-“gay” marriage protest in front of the Supreme Court Building in Washington D.C.
-In 2014, Gramick and Francis DeBernardo met with Archbishop Salvatore Cordileone (Pictured: above left) of San Francisco in order “to help enrich understanding of each other’s approaches to marriage equality and LGBT issues;” also present at the meeting were representatives from Dignity.
+In 2013, Gramick debated Bishop Thomas Paprocki at an event “Two Catholic Views on Marriage,” sponsored by the Jesuit Alumni of Arizona; the debate did not take place on Church property; earlier that same year, Gramick took part in an inter-faith pro-“gay” marriage protest in front of the Supreme Court Building in Washington D.C.
+In 2014, Gramick and Francis DeBernardo met with Archbishop Salvatore Cordileone (pictured above) of San Francisco in order “to help enrich understanding of each other’s approaches to marriage equality and LGBT issues;” also present at the meeting were representatives from Dignity.
 According to the April 2016 issue of “The New Wine Press,” the official newsletter of the Missionaries of the Precious Blood – Kansas City Province: “On February 20th, the LGBT committee of the Missionaries of the Precious Blood offered a daylong workshop on LGBT issues in light of the Synod on the Family.”
 The speakers were Frank DeBernardo and Sister Jeannine Gramick of New Ways Ministries.

 In a 2015 interview, Gramick was asked if she saw a future “where there will be openly gay priests married to men,” she said: “I can see that.”